Scope of Support

 District can coordinate with the individual or group who manages your district's LDAP server, who is responsible for:

-• LDAP server firewall and security software.
+• LDAP server configuration and maintenance

 Your district's Infinite Campus administrator is responsible for: